 List of Nine Countries Where Valentine’s Day Is Banned

-- Valentine’s Day was traced from its Christian origins to its evolution as a global celebration of romance and gift-giving
+- Valentine’s Day evolved from its Christian origins to its evolution as a global celebration of romance and gift-giving

-- Several countries have been known to restrict or discourage the celebration due to religious, cultural, or legal considerations
+- Several countries have been known to restrict or discourage the celebration due to religious, cultural, or legal reasons

-- This report examined how local values in parts of Asia, the Middle East, and Africa continued to shape resistance to February 14 celebrations
+- This report examined how parts of Asia, the Middle East, and Africa continue to resist the celebrations on February 14

 Source: Getty Images